In the Beginning Was the Word

 The Jews could not carry out capital punishment without the permission of the Roman governor, Pontius Pilate.
 The priests brought Jesus before Pilate and told him that Jesus had committed treason: if He claimed to be the Messiah, they said, that was the same as saying He was King of the Jews.
 Under Roman law, no one could call himself a king except Caesar.

 Pilate did not really think that Jesus was making a serious claim to be king, since He did not even offer up a defense for Himself as He was being tried.
 But the Jewish priests were insistent that Jesus be put to death.
-Even when Pilate offered them a choice of having a convicted murderer, Barabbas, freed, or to have Jesus freed, the people all shouted for Jesus be put to death.
+Even when Pilate offered them a choice of having a convicted murderer, Barabbas, freed, or having Jesus freed, the people all shouted for Jesus to be put to death.
 (Mark 15:6-13)

 Jesus Dies And Is Resurrected

 Crucifixion was a form of capital punishment used by the Romans.
 It was a most shameful way to die.
-Although Jesus is commonly portrayed in paintings as wearing a loin cloth, He was actually stripped of his clothing, so that He was naked for all to see.
+Although Jesus is commonly portrayed in art as wearing a loin cloth, He was actually stripped of his clothing, so that He was naked for all to see.
 It was especially shaming because crucifixion was reserved by the Romans for the worst kinds of criminals.

 After a night of being beaten, first by His Jewish accusers and then by the Roman guards, Jesus was made to carry His own cross to the place where He was to be crucified.
 He was so weak from all of His beatings that He could not bear up under the weight of the cross; a slave they passed along the way was made to carry Jesus' cross for Him.